ExperimentalCyborg/discord-bot/README.md

 - User join/leave tracking
 - ~~Userprofile edit tracking~~
 - ~~Audit log tracking~~
+- ~~Reaction roles~~

 Event logs are sent to whichever text channel you specify.
 Each tracking feature has its own settings and can share the same channel with other features if desired.
+Only a server admin can configure the bot.

 ### ~~AI~~
 If you have an OpenAI API compatible endpoint available (for example your own ollama, an OpenAI subscription, or a cloud service), you can enable AI features.